 - jakarta.servlet.ServletContextAttributeListener - jakarta.servlet.ServletRequestListener - jakarta.servlet.ServletRequestAttributeListener - jakarta.servlet.http.HttpSessionListener - jakarta.servlet.http.HttpSessionAttributeListener - jakarta.servlet.http.HttpSessionIdListener interfaces listed above.
-If the given listener is an instance of a listener interface whose invocation the declaration order corresponds to order, that is. if it implements jakarta.servlet.ServletRequestListener, jakarta.servlet.ServletContextListener or jakarta.servlet.http.HttpSessionListener, then the new listener will be added to the end of the ordered list of listeners of that interface.
+If the given listener is an instance of a listener interface whose invocation the declaration order, that order corresponds to is. if it implements jakarta.servlet.ServletRequestListener, jakarta.servlet.ServletContextListener or jakarta.servlet.http.HttpSessionListener, then the new listener will be added to the end of the ordered list of listeners of that interface.